MaggiccPierrick/lifise-api/doc/user.md

 ### Create order
 _Authorized user: User with KYC_
-Create an order to purchase CAA tokens.
+Create an order to purchase EUROLFS tokens.

 URI
 ```